SridharRamesh/HowSridharThinks/_math/TotalLimits.md

 Dually, we also have that $$F(X)$$ is the colimit of $$F$$ applied to all maps into $$X$$.
 This is the content of the co-Yoneda lemma, again generally stated for $$F$$ with codomain $$Set$$, which can also be viewed as telling us that the Yoneda embedding is the free cocompletion for a category.
 [TODO: Expand on this].
 This can also be viewed as telling us how every model has a canonical full presentation in terms of generators and relations.
 (Again, see ["The Yoneda Lemma"]({{site.baseurl}}{% link _math/Yoneda.md %})).
 In type-theory/dependent types language, we can say "$$F(X) = \Sigma_{Y \to X} F(Y)$$".

 TODO: Can we recover that total limits are initial objects from the Yoneda lemma?
+Part of this is straightforward.

+If we know that the category C has an initial object 0, then we can see that 0 is the total limit of C by taking F to be the identity functor and X to be 0, and observing that the codomain projection from 0/C to C is an obvious equivalence of categories.
+And by considering more general F, we find this limit is absolute.

+Thus, any initial object is a total absolute limit.
+The other part of it, though, to seeing from Yoneda that so long as the total limit exists, it is an initial object, I still have to think about.

+This invokes the general Yoneda lemma construed as valued in a non-Set category, mind you.

 ## Adjoint Functor Theorem